Snohomish County, Washington: County Executive

 The county executive is Dave Somers, a Democrat.
 Somers is a former Snohomish County Councilmember and took office as county executive on January 4, 2016, having won the seat from incumbent and fellow Democrat John Lovick.

 The county executive seat was chartered in the 1979.
 The first county executive was conservative Democrat Willis Tucker of Snohomish from 1980 to 1992.
 Following Tucker, the next county executive was Democrat Bob Drewel from 1992 to 2004, followed by Democrat Aaron Reardon from 2004 to 2013.
 Reardon resigned on May 31, 2013, amid a series of political scandals, and was replaced by former Snohomish County Sheriff and state legislator John Lovick for the remainder of his term.

 County Council

-The county council is made up of:
+The county council has five members who are elected to four-year terms, each representing a geographical district that is redrawn every 10 years.
+As of 2023, its members are: